Irina Korina

-Irina Korina (born 1977, Moscow, Russia) is a Russian installation artist.
+Irina Korina (Ирина Валерьевна Корина; born 11 January 1977) is a Russian installation artist known for large-scale immersive installations that combine elements of architecture, theatre scenography, and everyday materials.
+Drawing on her background in scenic design, her work explores post-Soviet urban space, collective memory, and the relationship between domestic and public environments.

 Biography

-Graduated from the stage design faculty at the Russian Theater Academy, Moscow, in 2000, and also participated in the Valand Academy Exchange Program in Sweden.
-From 2002 to 2005 studied at Akademie der Bildende Kunst, Vienna.
+Korina graduated from the stage design faculty of the Russian Institute of Theatre Arts (GITIS), Moscow, in 2000.
+She also participated in the Valand Academy exchange programme in Sweden.
+From 2002 to 2005, she studied at the Academy of Fine Arts Vienna.

 Korina has been actively engaged with theatre practice and has had a number of exhibitions since 1999.
 She was awarded The Debut Prize for drama works in 1999 and also the Soratnik All-Russian Contemporary Art Prize three times in 2006, 2009, and 2012.
-In 2008 and 2015 Korina became a laureate of the Innovation Prize, the All-Russian State Competition in Contemporary Art, and was also awarded the Terna Award for Contemporary Art in 2012.
+In 2008 and 2015 Korina became a laureate of the Innovation Prize, the All-Russian State Competition in Contemporary Art.
+She took part in the 57th Venice Biennale in 2017, and was also awarded the Terna Award for Contemporary Art in 2012.